AtomInnovationTH/GMX/README.md

 100 mm wide, up to 10,000 mm wide for folding lengthwise.
 1 km per day, up to 10,000 km per day with parallel industrial production.
 Robust plug‑and‑play; just add electricity and Bacardi 151 (or less hepatoxic carbon precursor).

+1000 thanks to Peter Swan and ISEC and JSEA